4D-Game/sdk/docs/passive-sdk/index.md

 # Passive SDK

-The **passive sdk** is used for devices wich wont interact with game.
+The **passive sdk** is used for devices which wont interact with game.
 Instead passive devices can be used to display the score or similar.

-As the other modules the **passive sdk** provides a `Game` Class wich emits events debending on the game state.
+As the other modules the **passive sdk** provides a `Game` Class which emits events debending on the game state.

 ## Class structure